Phonon-blocked junction calorimeter: Introduction

-By optimizing the interface property of the junction and considering the self-cooling effect of the absorber, we demonstrate that an optimized NIS calorimeter can achieve a normalized energy resolution of $\xi=3.3(1-\eta)$, where $\eta$ represents a relative cooling factor and has been reported to reach up to 80\% experimentally\cite{gordeeva2020}.
-These results indicate that the phonon-blocked microcalorimeter could rival or even outperform TES in energy resolution and speed, setting a new benchmark for cryogenic microcalorimetry.
+Historically, NIS junction-based microbolometers, which measure radiation power rather than the energies of individual quanta, have been regarded as promising cryogenic detectors, and have been extensively studied both theoretically\cite{nahum1993,kuzmin2000,Golubev2001,Anghel2001,anghel2001b} and experimentally\cite{kuzmin2019,gordeeva2020, brien2014}.
+In contrast, research on NIS junction-based microcalorimeters has been relatively limited\cite{nahum1993b,nahum1995,hilton1998}, and they have been considered less effective compared to TES technology\cite{ullom2003}.
+However, the findings in this study suggest a more promising prospect.
+By optimizing the interface properties of the junction and considering the self-cooling effect of the absorber, we demonstrate here that an optimized NIS calorimeter can achieve a normalized energy resolution of $\xi=3.3(1-\eta)$, where $\eta$ is the relative cooling factor \cite{mykkanen2020}, which has been reported to reach up to 80\% experimentally\cite{gordeeva2020}, predicting a competitive energy resolution below the thermodynamic limit.
+This, combined with a fast thermal time constant, indicates that the phonon-blocked microcalorimeter could rival or even outperform the TES in energy resolution and speed.